dat-ecosystem/dat/docs/cli-docs.md

 ```
 $ dat destroy [--no-prompt]
-About to destroy /data/.dat.
+About to destroy data.dat.
 This cannot be undone.
 Are you sure? (y/n): y
-Destroyed /data/.dat
+Destroyed data.dat
 ```

 #### Options